×

 By Darnell Dickson - | Dec 9, 2025

-BYU guard Robert Wright III , left and forward AJ Dybantsa, right, reacts after defeating Clemson an NCAA basketball game, Tuesday, Dec.
+From left, BYU's Robert Wright III , AJ Dybantsa and Keba Keita react after defeating Clemson an NCAA basketball game, Tuesday, Dec.
 9, 2025, in New York.

 BYU guard Robert Wright III (1) makes the game winning shot against Clemson guard Efrem Johnson (4) during the second half of an NCAA basketball game, Tuesday, Dec.
 9, 2025, in New York.